Wilhelm Furtwängler: World War II

 Furtwängler has never been a National Socialist.
 Nor has he ever made any bones about it, which Jews and emigrants thought was sufficient to consider him as one of them, a key representative of so-called 'inner emigration'.
-Furtwängler['s] stance towards us has not changed in the least.Prieberg, p.
-306.Wilfried von Oven, Finale furioso, Mit Goebbels zum Ende.
+Furtwängler['s] stance towards us has not changed in the least.Wilfried von Oven, Finale furioso.
+Mit Goebbels zum Ende.
 Tübingen, Grabert Verlag, 1974, p.
 268.

-Friedelind Wagner (an outspoken opponent of the Nazis) reported a conversation with her mother Winifred Wagner during the war, to the effect that Hitler did not trust or like Furtwängler, and that Göring and Goebbels were upset with Furtwängler's continuous support for his "undesirable friends".
-Yet Hitler, in gratitude for Furtwängler's refusal to leave Berlin even when it was being bombed, ordered Albert Speer to build a special air raid shelter for the conductor and his family.
-Furtwängler refused it, but the shelter was nevertheless built in the house against his will.
-Speer related that in December 1944 Furtwängler asked whether Germany had any chance of winning the war.
-Speer replied in the negative, and advised him to flee to Switzerland from possible Nazi retribution.
-In 1944, he was the only prominent German artist who refused to sign the brochure 'We Stand and Fall with Adolf Hitler'.
+Friedelind Wagner, a vocal opponent of the Nazis, recounted a conversation with her mother, Winifred Wagner, a staunch supporter of Hitler and a close friend of his.
+During the war, Friedelind reported that Hitler neither trusted nor liked Furtwängler, and that both Göring and Goebbels were frustrated by Furtwängler's continued support for his 'undesirable friends.'
+Despite this, Hitler, in recognition of Furtwängler's refusal to leave Berlin even as it came under bombardment, ordered Albert Speer to construct a special air raid shelter for the conductor and his family.
+Furtwängler declined the offer, but Speer went ahead and built the shelter in the house against Furtwängler's wishes.

+Speer later revealed that in December 1944, Furtwängler asked him whether Germany had any chance of winning the war.
+Speer responded in the negative and advised Furtwängler to flee to Switzerland to avoid potential Nazi retribution.
+In 1944, Furtwängler stood apart as the only prominent German artist to refuse to sign the brochure "We Stand and Fall with Adolf Hitler".